the-code-innovator/sudoku/CONTRIBUTING.md

 File an Issue
 -------------

-You can report bugs and feature requests to [GitHub Issues](https://github.com/phylus-alpha/phylus/issues).
+You can report bugs and feature requests to [Issues](https://github.com/the-code-innovator/sudoku/issues).
 As mentioned please look for a similar existing issue before submitting a new one.
-Label issues with the corrsponding [labels](https://github.com/phylus-alpha/phylus/labels)
+Label issues with the corrsponding [Labels](https://github.com/the-code-innovator/sudoku/labels)

 How to Submit a Pull Request
 ----------------------------